 Plenty of space to pitch your tent overlooking the Christmas tree field and a gorgeous view of the hardwood forests in the distance.
 Located just a half mile from our farm you will have complete privacy, but are welcome to come visit the animals.
-Site includes a fire ring.
+Site includes a fire ring and picnic table.
 Our 120 acres are located about 10 miles off the highway in the Upper Peninsula of Michigan.
 There are state hiking and ATV trails within a couple of miles if you want to venture further than our property.
 Bring a camera as you will have plenty of opportunities to see wildlife.
+This campsite is remote and in a rural area, you never have to see another person if you choose not too.
+This is your best defense against Covid-19!
+(Picnic table is disinfected between each set of guests.)

 - Cancellation policy: Moderate